University of Pennsylvania Walking Tour (Self Guided), Philadelphia

 1) Perelman Quadrangle

-Also opening onto plaza are Claudia Cohen Hall (1874) and Irvine Auditorium (1932).
-Originally Logan Hall, Cohen Hall now houses administrative offices, meeting rooms, and several academic departments.
-It was built for the University's medical school and later was home to the dental school and later the Wharton School.
-The Irvine building contains a grand auditorium with a substantial pipe organ given by Cyrus Curtis, and also includes several smaller performance and rehearsal spaces.
-Williams Hall (1972), which houses offices and classrooms for humanities and language departments, also overlooks the plaza.
+Additionally, facing the plaza are Claudia Cohen Hall, initially constructed in 1874, and Irvine Auditorium, completed in 1932.
+Originally known as Logan Hall, Cohen Hall currently houses administrative offices, meeting rooms, and several academic departments.
+It was originally built for the university's medical school, later serving as the home of the dental school and subsequently the Wharton School.
+The Irvine building boasts a grand auditorium featuring a significant pipe organ gifted by Cyrus Curtis, and it also includes various smaller performance and rehearsal spaces.
+Williams Hall, built in 1972, overlooks the plaza and contains offices and classrooms for humanities and language departments.

 2) College Hall

-College Hall was placed on the National Register of Historic Places February 14, 1978.
-It is also a contributing property of the University of Pennsylvania Campus Historic District.
+On February 14, 1978, College Hall was designated as a historic site and added to the National Register of Historic Places.
+It also contributes to the overall historical significance of the University of Pennsylvania Campus Historic District.

-The building currently houses the undergraduate admissions office, the university president's offices, the Department of History, and classrooms.
-The top floor of College Hall is also home to the Philomathean Society, a literary society founded in 1813.
+Today, College Hall serves various purposes, including housing the undergraduate admissions office, the offices of the university president, the Department of History, and classrooms.
+The top floor of the building was specifically designed to accommodate the Zelosophic and Philomathean Societies and now serves as the home for the Philomathean Society, a literary organization established in 1813.

-Although College Hall and the now-demolished Blanchard Hall were rumored to be the model for the Victorian Gothic mansion in The Addams Family cartoons, the cartoonist Charles Addams repeatedly denied the claims.
+While there have been speculations that College Hall, along with the now-demolished Blanchard Hall, served as the inspiration for the Victorian Gothic mansion in The Addams Family cartoons, the cartoonist Charles Addams consistently refuted these claims.

 3) Fisher Fine Arts Library

-The library's plan is exceptionally innovative: circulation to the building's five stories is through the tower's staircase, separated from the reading rooms and stacks.
-The Main Reading Room is a soaring four-story brick-and-terra-cotta-enclosed space, divided by an arcade from the two-story Rotunda Reading Room.
-Above the Rotunda Reading Room is a two-story lecture hall, now an architecture studio.
-The Main Reading Room, with its enormous skylight and wall of south-facing windows, acts as a lightwell, illuminating the surrounding inner rooms through leaded glass windows.
+The library's uniqueness stemmed from its innovative layout, featuring a central tower staircase as the main access to its five stories.
+The Main Reading Room, a spacious four-story area enclosed by brick and terra-cotta, was separated from the two-story Rotunda Reading Room by an arcade.
+Above the Rotunda Reading Room was a two-story lecture hall, currently used as an architecture studio.
+The Main Reading Room stood out for its large skylight and south-facing wall of windows, providing natural light to the adjacent inner rooms through leaded glass windows.

-Throughout the building are windows inscribed with quotations from Shakespeare, chosen by Horace Howard Furness (Frank's older brother), a University lecturer and a preeminent American Shakespearean scholar of the 19th century.
-The architect collaborated with Melvil Dewey, creator of the Dewey Decimal System, and others to make this the most modern American library building of its time.
+Throughout the building, one could find windows adorned with Shakespearean quotations, carefully selected by Horace Howard Furness, Frank's older brother, who was a lecturer at the University and a prominent American Shakespearean scholar in the 19th century.
+Frank Furness collaborated with Melvil Dewey, the creator of the Dewey Decimal System, and others to ensure that this library was at the forefront of modern American library design during its time.

-Following completion of the Van Pelt Library in 1962, it was renamed the Furness Building (after its architect), and housed the university's art and architecture collections.
-The building was designated a National Historic Landmark in 1985.
+Upon the completion of the Van Pelt Library in 1962, the library was renamed the Furness Building in honor of its architect.
+It was repurposed to house the university's art and architecture collections.
+In 1985, it received recognition as a National Historic Landmark.

 4) Fisher-Bennett Hall